10 Great Backpacking Gifts! | Average Hiker

 These 10 Great Backpacking Gifts are all items I use on my hikes and awesome gifts I would love to find under my tree!

 With over 10,000 miles of hiking and backpacking experience, I know what works and what does not.

 I also realize that hiking and backpacking gear is expensive, so I use gear that will last over many adventures.

 Alpine Carbon Cork – Black Diamond Trekking Poles

 These are TOUGH poles for even the most rugged terrain.
-I have put mine through their paces and they barely have a scratch.
-I expect them to last me a long time, like most Black Diamond gear.
-See the review…
+I have put mine through their paces, and they barely have a scratch.
+I expect them to last me a long time, like all Black Diamond gear.
+See the review.

 Hyperlite Stuff Sack Pillow

-I have the small pillow.
-This stuff sack holds my electronics, toiletries, and first aid supplies.
-At night it becomes a soft, cozy pillow.
-I stuff the sack with my down jacket and flip it over to rest my head on it's warm micro-fleece.
-See the review…
+I have a small pillow that is also a stuff sack and holds my electronics, toiletries, and first aid supplies.
+At night it becomes a soft, comfortable pillow.
+I stuff the pillow with my down jacket and flip it over to rest my head on its warm micro-fleece.
+See the review.

 Women's River Run Hoodie

-This is my “go-to” hoodie for town, staying cool while hiking, sleep, and generally most any activity.
-Whether in the backcountry or in town, this is a great versatile layer!
-See the review…
+The River Run Hoodie is my “go-to” hoodie for town visits, staying cool while hiking, sleep, and generally most any activity.
+Whether in the backcountry or town, this is an excellent versatile layer!
+See the review.

 Outdoor Research Vigor Beanie